Atlas-OS/docs/docs/troubleshooting/common-issues/adobe/acrobat-fails-to-install.md

+---
+description: How to fix Adobe Acrobat fails to install on AtlasOS
+icon: simple/adobe
+---

 # Acrobat fails to install

 If Adobe Acrobat will not install on your Atlas system, you should first try to fix the problem by following Adobe's official instructions.